-If a student receives federal financial aid and withdraws within 60 percent of the enrollment period, a portion of the awarded federal aid must be returned.
-The amount to be returned is calculated by the Student Account Services Office and Financial Aid Team, normally within 10 days of the withdrawal date determination.
+If a student receives federal financial aid and withdraws or stops participating in their coursework within 60 percent of the enrollment period, a portion of the awarded federal aid must be returned.
+The amount to be returned is calculated by the Student Account Services Office and Financial Aid Team, normally within 30 days of the withdrawal date determination.
 The calculation may result in the student owing a balance to PSU or the Federal Direct Loan Program or both.
 Sample Return of Title IV Fund worksheets are available at the Financial Aid Office.